YukonZipperer/SN/README.md

 # SN - OSS Social Network
-SN is an open source social network application.
+SN is an open source social network application, made using a MERN stack.

+Note: This is just the API

 What you will need:
 - VS Code (running and the project)